Serendipity-Theme/mattermost/README.md

 #

-Sequoia Theme created by [Micheal Serendipity](https://github.com/michael-andreuzza) and ported by Mike.
+Serendipity Theme created by [Micheal Andreuzza](https://github.com/michael-andreuzza) and ported by Mike.